The Hamiltonian formalism of the Inverse Problem: Introduction

-The idea is quite simple.
-Let $X=\B\eta$ be a vector field, where $\B$ and $\eta$ are a matrix valued, respectively, a vector valued functions.
-We will be looking for a matrix valued function $\D$ such that $\D\B$ is skew-symmetric and $\D^t\eta$, considered as a $1$-form, is closed.
-This by itself yields constants of motion for the vector field $X$.
-If an additional integrability condition is satisfied, the pair $(\B,\D^t)$ generates a Dirac structure if $\ker\B\cap\ker\D^t=0$ and a big-isotropic structure otherwise, see Theorem~\ref{main-result}.
-In the case of replicator equations and linear systems this simply boils down to finding a particular type of constant matrices $D$ such that $DB$ is skew-symmetric.
-In our opinion, supported by the results on replicator equations, \cite{hassan-2020-2}, and linear systems, stated here, the approach can be applied to other problems as well.
+In order to explain our main idea, let $X=\B\eta$ be a vector field in $\mathbb{R}^m$ that can be factored as a product of a matrix $\B=\B(u)$ and a vector $\eta=\eta(u)$.
+We will be looking for a matrix valued function $\D=\D(u)$ such that \begin{enumerate}[(1)] \item the $1$-form $\Dt\eta$ is closed, \item the matrix $\D\B(u)$ is skew-symmetric for every $u\in\mathbb{R}^m$, \item an integrability condition is satisfied, (condition (ii) of Lemma~\ref{lemma:our-dirac-structure}). \end{enumerate} Items $(1)$ and $(2)$ lead to first integrals of the motion for $X$ which are the candidates for the Hamiltonian we need.
+Furthermore, in Lemma~\ref{lemma:our-dirac-structure} we show that when items $(2)$ and $(3)$ are satisfied, the pair $(\B,\D^t)$ generates a big-isotropic structure, which is Dirac if and only if $\ker\B\cap\ker\D^t=0$.
+Corollary~\ref{non-singular-cases} provides the criteria to further determine if the structure generated by $(\B,\D^t)$ is symplectic, presymplectic or Poisson.
+Our Theorem~\ref{main-result} states that if all the three items are satisfied, then the vector field $X$ is Hamiltonian with the Hamiltonian function $H$ defined by $dH=\Dt\eta$ and the underlying big-isotropic structure generated by the pair $(\B,\D^t)$.
+In the case of replicator equations and linear systems, the problem reduces to finding a particular type of constant matrices $D$ such that $DB$ is skew-symmetric.
+We believe that our approach can be applied to other problems as well, beyond the replicator equations treated in \cite{hassan-2020-2}.